dsobral/ADER/material/singlecell_practical/tutorial-seurat-mca.md

 There appears to be a drop in the total number of UMI counts after the first 1,000 barcodes.
 However, unlike what we saw in the 10x dataset, the separation between an empty GEM and a GEM containing a cell is less clear.
 This could be due to the presence of ambient RNA in the sample.

-In the original study the authors decided on a threshold of 500 UMI counts to select barcodes for further analysis.
+In the original study, taking into account the full set of 91 samples, the authors selected a threshold of 500 UMI counts to select barcodes for further analysis.
 Thus we are left with 2684 cells for further analysis.

 ```r